 Here are some other key points that you have to keep in mind with regards to installing shutoff valves.

-• Keep a small bucket at the area where you will be working.
+- Keep a small bucket in the area where you will be working.
 This is for any remaining water in the system.
 Remember that even after turning off the main water supply and draining the pipes, there might still be water left in the pipes.
 To prevent making a mess or flooding the area, you should have a small bucket within your reach.

-• Know the different types of wrench that you need to use.
-You will need a basin wrench, a wrench with a long handle, to help you reach the pipes and nuts behind the sink.
-You also need the standard pipe wrench which you will use to grip pip stubs.
+- Know the different types of wrench that you need to use.
+You will need a basin wrench, a wrench with a long handle, to help you reach the pipes and nuts behind the sink during plumbing repair.
+You also need the standard pipe wrench which you will use to grip pipe stubs.
 An adjustable wrench will also come in handy as this will allow you to unthread different sizes of pipes.

 Myrtle Beach, SC 29577